Why are The Beastly Beasts called The Beastly Beasts?

 We also began to understand the reality of the situation of greyhounds bred for and used by the greyhound racing industry; the number killed and injured and the abuse that many suffer.
 The simple facts are that for greyhounds in the racing industry:

 - if they don't make the grade they are usually destroyed

 - if they get injured to the point they can't race for any period of time they are often destroyed; the lucky ones are taken to rescues

 - if they are too old to race they are often destroyed; again it is the lucky ones get in to rescues

-In short, a greyhound in the racing industry stands about a 50–50 chance of not making it out alive; for certain, if it is not going to make its owners and trainer money its life is at risk.
+In short, if a greyhound is not going to make its owners and trainer money its life is at risk.